tiffanyqi/calcentral/README.md

 A few rake tasks to help monitor statistics and more:

-* `rake memcached:clear_stats` - Reset memcached stats from all cluster nodes.
-* `rake memcached:empty` - Invalidate all memcached keys from all cluster nodes.
+* `rake memcached:clear` - Invalidate all memcached keys and reset memcached stats from all cluster nodes.
 * `rake memcached:get_stats` - Fetch memcached stats from all cluster nodes.
+Per-slab stats may point out specific types of data which are being overcached or undercached, or indicate a need to reconfigure memcached.
+* `rake memcached:dump_slab slab=NUMBER` - Shows which cached items are currently stored in the "slab" with the given ID.
+The list won't include the keys of expired or evicted items.

-* Generally, if you `rake memcached:empty` (__WARNING:__ do not run on the production cluster unless you know what you're doing), you should follow with an `rake memcached:clear_stats`.
+* __WARNING:__ do not run `rake memcached:clear` on the production cluster unless you know what you're doing!
-* All three task take the optional param of `hosts`.
+* All `memcached` tasks take the optional param of `hosts`.
 So, if say you weren't running these tasks on the cluster layers themselves, or only wanted to tinker with a certain subset of clusters: `rake memcached:get_stats hosts="localhost:11212,localhost:11213,localhost:11214"`

 ## Using the feature toggle: